NUS-HPC-AI-Lab/VideoSys/README.md

 ## Usage

-OpenDiT supports many diffusion models with our various acceleration techniques, enabling these models to run faster and consume less memory.
+VideoSys supports many diffusion models with our various acceleration techniques, enabling these models to run faster and consume less memory.

 <b>You can find all available models and their supported acceleration techniques in the following table.
 Click `Doc` to see how to use them.</b>